AttackPattern/CSharpAnalytics/README.md

 Our goal is to support all major C# platforms.
 Right now we have project files for:

-* Windows 8 Store applications (Visual Studio 2012, Measurement Protocol, AutoMeasurement)
+* Windows 8 Store applications
-* Windows 8.1 Store applications (Visual Studio 2013, Measurement Protocol, AutoMeasurement)
+* Windows 8.1 Store applications (VS 2013 required)
-* .NET 4.5 applications (Visual Studio 2012, Measurement Protocol)
+* WinForms .NET 4.5 applications

-Windows 8 and 8.1 Store support are the most complete as they each includes a sample app and an AutoMeasurement implementation that provides a plug-in-and-go solution.
+All of these platforms include the AutoMeasurement class that let you get up and running with only a few lines of code.

 ## Important notes